ninabarzh/broomstick/content/posts/weizenbaum.md

 **Then:**

 Weizenbaum catalogued three common excuses for working on harmful technology.
-First: “If I don’t do it, someone else will” — a blanket moral waiver.
-Second: “Technology is neutral” — the comforting fantasy that tools have no inherent tendency toward certain uses.
-Third: “Spin‑off benefits” — justifying weapons work by the consumer products it might accidentally produce.
+First: “If I don’t do it, someone else will”, a blanket moral waiver.
+Second: “Technology is neutral”, the comforting fantasy that tools have no inherent tendency toward certain uses.
+Third: “Spin‑off benefits”, justifying weapons work by the consumer products it might accidentally produce.
 He called these out as false in the real world, where military applications are predictable given the political and economic system.
 His analogy: asking doctors to develop bioweapons because they might yield new medicines.
-Most would refuse — and engineers should too.
+Most would refuse, and engineers should too.

 **Now:**

 The excuses persist, just re‑skinned for AI.
 “If we don’t build it, China will.”
 “The model is neutral; only the data is biased.”
-“Yes, it’s for the military, but look — now we can generate cat videos!”
+“Yes, it’s for the military, but look, now we can generate cat videos!”
 The pattern is identical: ethical responsibility outsourced to a hypothetical future and wrapped in spin.

 ---